TechDataMan/DisasterResponse/README.md

 ## Licensing <a name="licensing"></a>
-Thanks to Appen and Udacity for providing the data.
+Thanks to Appen (former Figure8) and Udacity for providing the data.